 - Read Paneer Tikka masala Recipe in Hindi (हिंदी में पढ़े)

 Paneer Tikka Masala is basically a combination of dry Paneer Tikka with the heavy gravy.

-He has this habit of eating out and then asking me to replicate the same taste at home.
-It is his this habit which has helped me learn tricks of the trade and those secret restaurant recipes too.
+Anil has this habit of eating out and then pushing Maahi to replicate the same taste at home.
+It is this habit which has helped us learn tricks of the trade and those secret restaurant recipes.

-To be very frank, some 3 years ago, i had a hard lined belief that no Paneer dish can be made to taste same as a restaurant simply because they use a dedicated Paneer masala.
-This myth was broken when Anil (my husband) insisted and in-fact literally tortured me to make it without any ready made masalas at home.
-I tried various variations and combinations of whatever spices were available at home and came up with the same taste of gravy after couple of experiments.
+To be very frank, some 3 years ago, we had a belief that no Paneer dish can be made to taste same as a restaurant simply because they use a dedicated ready-made Paneer masala powder.
+This myth was broken when Anil insisted to make it without any ready made masala powder at home.

 Paneer Tikka Masala Recipe In Words

 For Paneer Marination:

 - 1 Tbsp Olive Oil (Or any Oil of your choice)

 - 2 Tsp Lemon Juice

 - 2 Tsp Ginger Paste (Or you can grind 2 Inch Ginger to fine paste)